Types of MRIs at Southwest Diagnostic Imaging Center

 Providing a Comprehensive Range of Cutting-Edge MRI Services to Dallas

 When it comes to detailed imaging for more accurate and precise diagnoses, an MRI is a great device.
 Southwest Diagnostic Imaging Center, features the latest in MRI equipment and is one of the most progressive freestanding outpatient imaging centers in Dallas since 1985.
-If you’re in or near the Dallas or Forth Worth area, call or request your appointment online.
+If you’re in or near the Dallas or Forth Worth area, call our diagnostic imaging center at (214) 345-6905 request your appointment online.

 Musculoskeletal Imaging is an area of radiology that provides diagnostic imaging examinations of the skeleton, ligaments, muscles and joints.
 Specifically, musculoskeletal imaging is used to diagnose conditions that include arthritis, sports injuries, trauma and tumors.
 Procedures vary from general x-ray examinations to more complex ones such as joint aspiration, arthrography, biopsies, and stereotactic injections.